maphouse/analyze-tag-songs/README.md

 ## Instructions

 to run the tool, simply have the required packages installed and have the music files you want to tag located in the same directory as `tag_tracks.py`.
-Then simply run the script (**`python tag_tracks.py`**)
+Then run the script (**`python tag_tracks.py`**)

 ## Possible improvements